 Tremonia Fechten cordially invites to their Fechtschule!

-Our Fechtschule event takes place 20th through 22nd September 2019 at Husen Castle.
+Our Fechtschule event takes place 4th through 6th September 2020 at Husen Castle.
 We are filling the weekend to the rim with seminars, tournaments and activities concerning HEMA for practitioners as well as the curious.